Osprey partners with Heart of Worcestershire College

 “We have a long-standing relationship with Osprey Approach, and I am delighted that they have been able to provide valuable input into the course content for one of the first T-Levels we will offer from September, which focuses on digital skills – a key growth sector for the UK.
 We are hugely grateful for the help and guidance they have provided to HoW College as we embark on this exciting new offering for our young people.”

-Craig Matthews, CEO of Malvern-based Osprey Approach, said: – “We are delighted to work with HoW College on their exciting T-Level offering.
+Craig Matthews from the Malvern-based Osprey Approach, said: – “We are delighted to work with HoW College on their exciting T-Level offering.
 Having a range of digital skills is hugely important, particularly with so many businesses now operating remotely.
 It could well be that the all-important first interview with an employer takes place online, and the job itself is based on a hybrid working model, so it’s about ensuring young people are equipped for the kind of scenario.

 “We know first-hand how successful placements can be, as we have our very own apprenticeship success story in Adam Buckley.
 Adam joined Osprey Approach as a student on a placement scheme, working part-time alongside his studies before progressing to full time employment, following the successful completion of his HoW College course.”